-4.5.
-Group greenhouse gas emissions reduced in line with target gas emissions reduction target (using science-based targets).
+gas emissions reduction target (using science-based targets).
 To secure SBT approval of its reduction target and the method used, Sopra Steria is working on the greenhouse gas emissions arising from the activities of its key clients and suppliers.
-This complex work is set to continue in 2017, with the aim of securing SBT approval in 2017 or 2018.
+This complex work is set to continue in 2017, with the aim of securing SBT approval focused on business travel, energy consumption at offices and data centres (both on-site and off-site) and efforts to improve the in 2017 or 2018.